Links

 Kidding:

 In preparation for kidding, at 5 weeks before the due date I do a final hoof trimming on the expectant mother, and also give a dose of selenium/E gel or a shot of Bo-Se.
 At 4 weeks before the due date, I give a CD&T injection.
-Also at this time I start increasing the grain ration, working up to around 2-3 cups a day by kidding.
+Also at this time I start increasing the grain ration, working up to around 2 cups a day by kidding.
 At two weeks before the due date I worm the doe, and worm again the day after kidding.
 Late pregnancy and after giving birth is a time when worms can get out of hand, so I try and prevent that.
 Then I just continue to closely monitor the doe, checking for anything unusual and keeping tabs on their tail ligaments.
 So far I've been successful at gauging when the doe is ready to kid and have attended most births, which the does were grateful for.

 After kidding, I help dry and clean the kids, look them over, and get them nursing quickly.
 Then I dip the umbilical cords in strong iodine.
 After hanging out with mom and kids for awhile, I offer the doe some grain, clean up, and then I leave the new family to let them get aquainted.
+Depending on when the next batches of kids are due, they get to stay in the kidding pen with their mom for a week or more before joining the general population to "learn how to be a goat."

-A word about vaccinations: I come from a natural health mindset, being vegetarian and having worked in healthfood stores and seeing the health benefits produced by homeopathy and herbals in myself and my family.
+A word about vaccinations: I come from a natural health mindset, being vegetarian and having worked in healthfood stores and seeing the health benefits produced by homeopathy and herbals in myself and my family in the past.
 Therefore it comes naturally to me to apply the same thoughts to our animals.
 I strive to provide the best environment to encourage optimum health, as well as vitamin/mineral/probiotic therapy, and high quality feed and hay and clean water.
 There is a lot of controversy about the safety, efficiency, and long-term effects of vaccines on humans as well as in animals of all breeds.
 Studies have suggested that over-use of vaccines can be linked to auto-immune diseases and an overall weakening of the natural immune system response.
 I am not a veterinarian, but I give merit to these expert opinions.
 I therefore hesitate to overuse vaccines.
 I believe yearly boosters MAY be unnecessary and harmful, and studies have failed to prove that they actually do booster immunity.
 I also bear in mind that vaccines contain preservatives, foreign animal DNA, and other potentially harmful substances that are injected directly into the system in a way that the body normally would not encounter.
 There is so much information on both sides to consider, so please inform yourself as much as possible.
 My kids will be given shots once, since some available information suggests that a shot or two early in life may be enough to provide lifelong immunity- in this case the benefits would outweigh the risks.
 And also because I sell my kids to the public, I feel a certain responsibility as a breeder to vaccinate.
 I also give booster shots to pregnant does before they kid, in theory to pass immunity on to the babies.
 This method allows me to wait until the kids are 4-6 weeks old before vaccinating them.

 PLEASE NOTE: I am not a veterinarian or an expert opinion- Please do your own research.
 I do not accept any liability for the use of this information, it is offered for informational purposes only.
 These are management techniques that I am developing to suit my own herd.